TencentCloud/tencentcloud-cloud-controller-manager/docs/getting-started.md

 ## Prerequisites

-* A K8s cluster with version 1.10, 1.12, or 1.14 using VPC network
+* A K8s cluster with version 1.10, 1.12, or 1.14 in a VPC network
 * Each node should have a node name same as its IP address, or CCM can't initialize them.
 Using `--hostname-override` flag of `kubelet` is recommended.
+* A route table is required for the Pod network.
+We build `route-ctl` to support the route table creation.
+See [route-ctl](https://github.com/TencentCloud/tencentcloud-cloud-controller-manager/tree/master/route-ctl).

 ## Tencent Cloud CCM Installation